ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 ## Final Model
 ### Hyperparameters
 The modeling algorithm we chose was a decision tree, as we have a classification problem.
-The hyperparameters that worked the best for our model were
+The hyperparameters that worked the best for our model were gini

+The modeling algorithm we chose was a decision tree, as we have a classification problem.
+The hyperparameters that worked the best for our model were criterion = “gini”, max_depth = None, max_features = sqrt, min_samples_leaf = 1, min_samples_split = 50, and forest_n_estimators = 50.
+We found our optimal hyperparameters through a self implemented, slightly modified version of grid search.

 **Here are our desired hyper parameters as shown in a DataFrame:**
 'forest__criterion': 'gini',